AriFordsham/GHCWiki/building.md

  * [wiki:Building/QuickStart Quick start: just building and installing GHC]
  * [wiki:Building/Hacking Quick start for developers]
  * [wiki:Building/Unregisterised Unregisterised builds]
- * [wiki:Building/Rebuilding How do re-build after updating or changing GHC?]
+ * [wiki:Building/Rebuilding How do I re-build after updating or changing GHC?]
  * [wiki:Building/Using Using the build system]
  * [wiki:Building/BuildSystem Architecture of the build system]
  * [wiki:Building/Docs Building the documentation]